3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 And in the project **SubGetVariable** by **ekknod**, the author used very cool method of hiding the arguments by overwriting **EntryPoint** and **ImageSize** of the current image.
 So basically the calls to their hooked **GetVariable** function will look totally legitimate.
-We can even use some reserved entry in local structures that is not used to store our data there.
+We can even use some reserved entry in internal structures to store our data there.
-I have started thinking about hiding the arguments on the stack somehow lately.
+Anyway, I have started thinking about hiding the arguments on the stack.

 ##### Shadow Space